alekskimeu/my-portfolio/data/posts/tools-i-use-as-a-developer.md

 ---
 title: 'Tools I use as a Developer'
 excerpt: 'As developers, we depend on a number of tools for our workflow.
-These tools ease our jobs and increase our productivity.
-The following is a list of tools I regularly use to get my job done.'
+These tools ease our jobs and increase our productivity.'
 date: '2022-03-30'
 ---

+The following is a list of tools I regularly use to get my job done.

 ## [Favicon Generator](https://favicon.io/)
 ![Favicon Generator](/images/posts/favicon.png)